jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

     --account-key <account_key>
    ```

    For `<blob_name>` use be the `Name` value of one of the blobs from the list output by the previous step.
-You will need to use the full name including the folders, such as `d8dc5b3b-8324-43eb-a177-6ab725844410/telemetry/2020/02/13/20/46/01.json`.
+You will need to use the full name including the folders, such as `2020/02/21/05/0_f16d0ddcf5ec44d58ef25d18d160aa57_1.json`.

    For `<account_name>` use the name you used for the storage account.

    For `<account_key>` use one of the keys used to create the collection.

    This will download a file into the current directory called `data.json`.
 View this file with Visual Studio Code.
-It will contain one entry per telemetry value sent during a minute, with a time stamp, system properties and the telemetry as the body
+It will contain one line per telemetry value sent during that hour, with telemetry details:

     ```json
-    {
-        "EnqueuedTimeUtc": "2020-02-13T21:59:49.2860000Z",
-        "Properties": {},
-        "SystemProperties": {
-            "connectionDeviceId": "raspberry_pi",
-            "connectionAuthMethod": "{\"scope\":\"device\",\"type\":\"sas\",\"issuer\":\"iothub\",\"acceptingIpFilterRule\":null}",
-            "connectionDeviceGenerationId": "637171474512477666",
-            "contentType": "application/json",
-            "contentEncoding": "utf-8",
-            "enqueuedTime": "2020-02-13T21:59:49.2860000Z"
-        },
-        "Body": {
-            "humidity": 58.13,
-            "pressure": 99.46,
-            "temperature": 16.68,
-            "soil_moisture": 470
-        }
-    }
+    {"humidity":60.17,"pressure":100.48,"temperature":17.05,"soil_moisture":434,"EventProcessedUtcTime":"2020-02-21T05:12:33.2547726Z","PartitionId":3,"EventEnqueuedUtcTime":"2020-02-21T05:07:40.7070000Z"}
+    {"humidity":59.56,"pressure":100.49,"temperature":17.06,"soil_moisture":437,"EventProcessedUtcTime":"2020-02-21T05:12:33.3641037Z","PartitionId":3,"EventEnqueuedUtcTime":"2020-02-21T05:07:50.7250000Z"}
     ```

 ## Use this data

 Once the data is in blob storage, it can be access and used by multiple Azure services.
-This workshop won't cover these use cases in depth as there are to0 many possibilities.
+This workshop won't cover these use cases in depth as there are too many possibilities.
 To learn more about ways to use this data, check out the following documentation:

 * [Access data in Azure storage services from ML Studio](https://docs.microsoft.com/azure/machine-learning/how-to-access-data/?WT.mc_id=agrohack-github-jabenn)
 * [Access cloud data in a Jupyter notebook](https://docs.microsoft.com/azure/notebooks/access-data-resources-jupyter-notebooks#azure-storage?WT.mc_id=agrohack-github-jabenn)